Dissecting Composable Architecture: How to Use APIs to Make Your Business More Resilient

 The beauty of the composable architecture is that you can share workloads between data centres and teams in a quick and efficient manner.

 However, the challenge here is how to share API documentation between teams and manage data centres as independent private clouds — but this is where API management saves the day.
-By using an API management platform, such as Mulesoft, Apigee or Azure, you’ll be able to manage all APIs on one unified platform, where you can cohesively share information and documentation between teams.
+By using an API management platform, such as Mulesoft, Apigee or Azure, you’ll be able to manage all APIs for your ecommerce platform on one unified platform, where you can cohesively share information and documentation between teams.

 2. Stronger security.